Jonathan2021/dotfiles_ikigai/README.md

 ![](https://github.com/yedhink/dotfiles_ikigai/blob/master/qtgithub.png)

 ## fun part - ascii is pure art
-All ascii scripts (which i collected from others) are available in the `scripts` folder
+all ascii scripts (which i collected from others) are available in the `scripts` folder
 ![](https://github.com/yedhink/dotfiles_ikigai/blob/master/funascii.png)

+## betterlockscreen
+run `~/dotfiles_ikigai/scripts/lockscreen.sh` from your i3 config for each time the lock key is pressed

 # to be done after my exams